 Some PRV’s rely on “sticktion”; the friction between its parts, to generate enough internal resistance to keep the PRV from cracking open to vent air.
 Other PRV’s have an internal spring performing the same task.

-The PRV is a cheap insurance.
-Having a working PRV in an air circuit backs up the pressure switch and, in extreme cases, will prevent a catastrophic over pressure and failure of a compressor tank.
+Having the PRV there provides a critical and mandatory additional line of defense against over-pressurization.
+The PRV is cheap insurance.
+Having a working PRV in an air circuit backs up the pressure switch and, in extreme cases, will prevent a catastrophic overpressure and failure of an air compressor tank.

-Hello, my tank which max at 175 psi, will run and shut off normally, except PRV at the start of intercooler
+Hello, my tank which max at 175 psi, will run and shut off normally, except PRV at the start of the intercooler

 My PRV valve opens before the pressure builds to where it should be.
 I replaced the PRV and it’s still opening

-When the compressor motor is off, usually the unloader valve (often part of the pressure switch) is open to atmosphere
+When the compressor motor is off, usually the unloader valve (often part of the pressure switch) is open to the atmosphere

 I recently “horse traded” for an older 20 gallon Speedaire compressor